TIX on the Square

 after responding to the call to "make something beautiful,... something new, make something big, make something global"

-We've been working on this collaborative project for a decade, creating new designs to share, and
+We've been working on this collaborative project for over a decade in response to the Edmonton City Council

 We appreciate any comments or offers to explore ways to work together.